christianhg/brummefar.dk/src/pages/hashes-and-salts.md

 ## Is it offensive to add salt?

 The approach described above is better than storing passwords in cleartext, but in the real world it's not sufficient.
 The reason is mainly something called [rainbow tables](http://kestas.kuliukas.com/RainbowTables/).
 A rainbow table is basically a precomputed list of cleartext keys and their respective hashes.
 Using a rainbow table it is thus possible to derive a password from it's hash.
-To guard against this, it is common pratice to add **salt**.
+To guard against this, it is common practice to add **salt**.

 A salt is a random piece of data used to obfuscate the password even further.
 The reason rainbow tables work is because a hash function always yields the same output for the same input.
 Adding some salt to the mix makes the use of these tables impractical because a hash value no longer can be matched to the original input: